 We started by asking whether, with the rise of modern large language models, researchers have created machines that -- at least to some degree -- think like people.
 To address this question, we took four recent multi-modal large language models and probed their abilities in three core cognitive domains: intuitive physics, causal reasoning, and intuitive psychology.

-In intuitive physics, the models managed to solve some of the given tasks and showed a medium match with human data.
-Similarly, in a causal reasoning task, some models, in particular, GPT-4V, performed well and showed a medium match with human data.
-Finally, in an intuitive psychology task, none of the models performed well and none of them showed a reasonable match with human data.
+In intuitive physics and causal reasoning, the models managed to solve some of the given tasks and GPT-4V showed a slight match with human data.
+However, while they performed well in some tasks, the models did not show a conclusive match with human data for the causal reasoning experiments.
+Finally, in the intuitive psychology tasks, none of the models showed a strong match with human data.
 Thus, an appropriate answer to the question motivating our work would be ``No.'', or -- perhaps more optimistically -- ``Not quite.''